 The ADA-accessible carousel is located at the entrance of Scovill Zoo.
 Two chariots on the carousel accommodate wheelchairs.
 Children under 42 inches tall must be accompanied by an adult.

 Hours: The carousel is open during regular zoo hours and special event times.

 For your safety, please abide by all spoken directions as well as the following rules:

 Climb aboard!
 The Z.O. & O. Express Train offers a 1-mile narrated tour tracking through a tunnel and along Lake Decatur to give you a unique, behind-the-scenes view of our animals.
 Riders will have the opportunity to watch animals from five different continents like our Emu from Australia and Toucans from South American.
-Keep an eye out for our two South African Cheetahs, Jafari and Runako!
+Keep an eye out for our South African Cheetah, Jafari!